MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 If you would like to use a different editor, the instructions so far have you all set.

 > [!NOTE]
-> Notice that the output of your program may appear differently if you run the code in a Python notebook, as Jupyter notebook, instead of at the command line, as that interface understands how to forward HTML-based diagnostics from the IQ# kernel to the IPython kernel.
+> Notice that the output of your program may appear differently if you run the code in a Jupyter Notebook instead of at the command line, as that interface understands how to forward HTML-based diagnostics from the IQ# kernel to the IPython kernel.

 ## Use Q\# with Python

 To begin, your Python program needs to import the `qsharp` Python package.
 This package provides Q# interoperability for Python, as well as the IQ# kernel for Jupyter, allowing you to compile and run Q# operations from Python and Q# Jupyter Notebooks.

-Once imported, the `qsharp` package allows Q# namespaces to appear as Python modules, from which we can "import" Q# callables.
+Once imported into your program, the `qsharp` package allows Q# namespaces to appear as Python packages, from which you can import Q# callables.
 You can use Q# functions and operations as Python objects, and use methods on these objects to specify the target machines to simulate quantum programs, estimate quantum resources, and so forth.

-> [!NOTE]
-> The Python code is just a normal Python program.
-You can use any Python environment, including Python-based Jupyter Notebooks, to write the Python program and call Q# operations.
-The Python host program can import Q# operations from any `.qs` files located in the same folder as the Python code itself.
+Your Python host program or Jupyter Notebook can import Q# namespaces from any Q# files (with the extension `.qs`) located in the same folder.

 1. Create a minimal Q# [operation](xref:microsoft.quantum.qsharp.operationsandfunctions) by creating a file called `HostPython.qs` and adding the following code to it: